PaulskPt/galactic_unicorn_MSFS2020_GPSout_GPRMC_and_GPGGA/README.md

 To receive, filter and use certain elements of GPRMC and GPGGA GPS datagrams data sent by an add-on called ```FSUIPC7``` to the ```Microsoft Flight Simulator 2020 (FS2020)```.
 From the filtered GPRMC GPS datagram message this project uses the airplane's position in ```Latitude``` and ```Longitude```, the ```groundspeed``` and the ```Track made good true```.
 From the filtered GPGGA GPS datagram message only the ```Altitude``` data is used.
-In this moment only th flown track is shown on the LED matrix display.
 When the groundspeed value is > 0.2 and <= 30 kts, the airplane is assumed to be taxying.
 If the groundspeed is 0, during a short period, the airplane is assumed to be stopped or parked.
 The states: 'ac parked' and 'taxying' are shown on the LED matrix display.
 As soon as the groundspeed exceeds 30 kts the flown track will be displayed onto the LED matrix display of the Galactic Unicorn.

 This is a work-in-progress.

-Using button_a and button_b we can cycle up or down through the available items to be displayed:
+Using button A or button B you can select which gps data you want to be displayed:
 ```
 - Track;
 - Latitude/Longitude;
 - Groundspeed;
 - Altitude

 NOTE: The Track default is in degrees magnetic.
-Except above latitude 60N and above latitude 40S the track will be in degrees True.
+Except when the latitude > 60N or when the latitude > 40S, the track will be in degrees True.
-      Which of the two: Magnetic or True will be displayed at startup and when passing the latitude limits 60N and 40S.
+      At startup you will be informed which type of track is used.
+You will also be informed when passing the latitude limits 60N and 40S.
 ```

 NOTE: The baudrate is set to 4800 baud (inside the FSUIPC7 > GPSout > 1 (or > 2).
 There, also select the correct COM-port for MS Windows 11)